 After spending time on Isola Pescatori, my next stop was Isola Bella.

 The main thing to see on Isola Bella is the Palazzo Barromeo.
 The combined ticket for both the palace and gardens costs €12.
 This was one of my favorite places to visit while staying in Stresa.
 Photos are not allowed inside the huge palace.
 This ended up being a good thing because just as the boat pulled in, I noticed that my camera battery was starting to run low.
 I couldn't believe it!
-I always charge my battery at night and was so upset with myself that I did not bring my spare battery with me.
-I have never ran out of battery power before and have always charged my battery at night.
+I always charge my battery at night and always bring a spare battery with me but forgot this time.

 The first part of the tour is of the palace.
 There were so many huge rooms to walk through.
 Explanations were provided in 4 languages of everything in each room.
 My two favorite rooms were the music room where the 1935 Conference of Stresa took place and the room with the mosaic flowers.

 The next portion of the tour takes you down some steps where there is a small room with an amazing display of marionettes.